hanokhaloni/PatternAndPractices/ProjectTemplate/Readme.md

 ### Prerequisites

-/<What things you need to install on your development machine, the software and how to install them.
+\<What things you need to install on your development machine, the software and how to install them.
 Fill the following table :>

 | type | Name | Version | URL |